 Protecting Yourself in the IME Process: Reviewing the Policy

 In this series, we are outlining some tips for claimants facing an Independent Medical Examination (“IME”).
-Yesterday, we wrote about getting an attorney involved.
+Yesterday, we wrote about getting a disability insurance attorney involved.
 Today, we’ll explain another important step:

-For instance, here is a typical policy provision that your insurer might cite to tell you that you have to undergo an IME:
+For instance, here is a typical disability insurance policy provision that your insurer might cite to tell you that you have to undergo an IME:

 At our expense, we can have a physician of our choice examine you as often as reasonably required while your claim is continuous.

 This provision states that the examination should be conducted by a “physician.”
 Do you have to submit to a Functional Capacity Evaluation with a physical therapist?
 The provision also states the examination should be “reasonably required.”
 Has that qualification been met?

 We shall have the right to have you medically examined at our expense when and as often as we may reasonably require while you claim to be disabled under this policy.

 This provision says that you have the right to be “medically examined.”
 Does that mean you can only be examined by a medical doctor?
 Do you have to undergo a neuropsychological evaluation with a Ph.D.?
 Again, has the qualification that the examination be “reasonably required” been met?

 These are the kinds of questions you may want to get answered before you agree to the exam.

 In the next post, we’ll talk about the IME intake forms.